Whole Person Nutrition

 How to buy in bulk, cook in batches, and why that can significantly impact your family's financial ability to eat wholesome, healthful meals—at every meal.

 Guidelines, caveats and informed nutrition and food choices, as well as timing of meals / meds, for those with MS or Parkinson's as well as those with celiac disease or who are on the spectrum

 Lifestyle habits, emotional eating, stress / anxiety, and yes, how we 'learned' to eat when we were children—these often overshadow our innate, natural sense of what our body needs, or does not want.
 These candid messages or often tied to non-beneficial lifestyle and poor eating choices, resulting in low-quality sleep, headaches, irritability, sense of anxiousness, cravings, and overall achiness.
 This has led to a society of disordered eating, which can lead to eating disorders, particularly in young women and teens, but increasingly in middle-aged women.
-Mindful Mentoring for Women provides support, yoga for life-changes and managing stress, as well as nutritional guidance.
+Mindful Mentoring & Lifestyle Therapy provides support, yoga for life-changes and managing stress, as well as nutritional guidance.
 Another option which may include nutrition therapy is Second Nature Yoga Therapy™.

 Whole Person Nutrition does just that: the whole person is nourished, not simply the body.
 Physical, emotional, mental, and for some, spiritual aspects of life are interwoven.
-We understand this intrinsic relationship and do not provide nutritional counseling by itself, instead providing whole person support, therapy and guidance.
+We understand this intrinsic relationship and do not provide nutritional counseling by itself, instead providing whole person support.
 This can be particularly helpful for those challenged by disordered eating or recovering from an eating disorder.

-Nutritional counseling is provided by a nutritionist.
+Nutritional counseling is provided by a certified nutritionist.
 Support is provided within the scope of practice of yoga therapy, and is provided by an experienced C-IAYT yoga therapist.
 We do not provide psychotherapy.